jennhoward/HowardJenniferIT1025/Unit6/readme.md

 # Executive Summary
 Include your executive summary here...

 This week, it's all about the internet!
 How it's put together.
 What was created to make it work seemlessly.
 How it's secured.
-How to program for it.
+How to publish on it.

 # Internet Architecture
 ## Internet Protocol